Funny How Time Flies (When You're Having Fun)

-"Funny How Time Flies (When You're Having Fun)" is a song by American singer Janet Jackson from her third studio album, Control (1986).
-It was released on November 2, 1987, by A&M Records as the album's seventh and final single.
-The song was written and produced by Jackson and collaborators Jimmy Jam and Terry Lewis.
-While "Funny How Time Flies (When You're Having Fun)" was officially released in the United Kingdom and Australia, it was released solely for airplay in the United States in 1987.
-The single reached number 59 on the UK Singles Chart and number 24 on the Irish Singles Chart.
-In the US, it was ineligible to chart.
+"Funny How Time Flies (When You're Having Fun)" is a song by American singer Janet Jackson, released on November 2, 1987 by A&M Records as the seventh and final single from her third studio album Control (1986).
+Written by Jackson and collaborators Jimmy Jam and Terry Lewis and produced by the latter duo, the song has musical similarities to her brother Michael's song "The Lady In My Life" from his 1982 album Thriller.
+While the single was officially released in the United Kingdom and Australia, reaching number 59 on the UK Singles Chart and number 24 on the Irish Singles Chart, it was released solely for airplay in the United States and was thus ineligible to chart in that country.
 No music video was filmed for the single.

 Jazz musician Stanley Clarke covered the song for his 1988 album If This Bass Could Only Talk.
 The song was also sampled on The Lost Boyz's "Renee" and on Camp Lo's "Coolie High", both from 1996.
-In 2014, it was sampled on Tinashe's "How Many Times" from her debut album Aquarius.
+In 2014, it was sampled on Tinashe's "How Many Times" featuring Future from her debut album Aquarius.
 Two years later, it was sampled on SWV's "MCE (Man Crush Everyday)".
 JPEGMafia sampled the song on his 2024 track "I Recovered From This" off his album I Lay Down My Life for You.
+The following year, Cardi B sampled and interpolated the song's introduction for her track "On My Back" featuring Lourdiz from her sophomore album Am I the Drama?.